Explore Wild New York

 Though much of Sugar Creek flows through a heavily wooded area, a few sections are open enough to cast a fly.

 Most of Sugar Creek has fairly thin water.
-I've seen few big pools on this stream, but this pool near the middle crossing of Linzy Road is an exception.
-It was about 3 feet deep.
+I've seen few big pools on this stream, but this pool near the middle crossing of Linzy Road is an exception; it was about 3 feet deep.

 Sugar Creek, seen looking downstream from Blank Hill Road.
 From this point on, Sugar Creek flows through a densely wooded area with a complete riparian canopy.